 Passenger rights in a smartphone application (download)

-The European Commission came to the passengers' support and launched it application with "Passenger rights in the EU" (click for download) Special for smartphones.
+The European Commission came to the passengers' support and launched it application with "Passenger rights in the EU" (click to download) Special for smartphones.
 This is compatible with the platforms: iOS for iPhone and iPad, Google Android, RIM Blackberry and Microsoft Windows Phone 7.
 The application is available in 22 languages of the European Union and so far only covers air and rail transport, and will be extended in 2013 to travel by bus or coach as well as to maritime transport.

 Siim Kallas, Vice-President of the European Commission and Commissioner for Transport, said: "How many of us didn't stay at an airport, feeling frustrated in front of someone who claimed we had no rights, even though we knew we had!
 With this app, millions of travelers can easily reach the right information about their passenger rights when they most need them, when unexpected situations arise. "